Unsupervised Estimation of Nonlinear Audio Effects: Comparing Diffusion-Based and Adversarial approaches

 \subsection{Experimental Details: Supervised Baseline}

-In addition to the unsupervised methods that are the focus of this study, we incorporate a supervised baseline to serve as a performance upper bound for the unsupervised approaches.
+In addition to the unsupervised methods that are the focus of this study, we incorporate a supervised baseline to serve as an upper performance bound for the unsupervised approaches.
 This baseline is trained using the dataset $\mathcal{Y}$, with reduced size when applicable, along with the paired input signal, which is unavailable in the unsupervised setting.
-The supervised operator models were trained for 5k iterations using the Adam optimizer with a learning rate of 1e-4 and 6-second-long audio segments.
+The supervised operator models were trained for 5k iterations using the Adam optimizer with a learning rate of 0.0001 and 6-s-long audio segments.